diluisi/Getting_and_Cleaning_Data/README.md

 The tidy data:
 ==============

+As part of Coursera Assignment, this course project has the purpose to demonstrate our ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

+The task is divided in 5 steps:

-- 'Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.

-- 'Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
-- 'Uses descriptive activity names to name the activities in the data set
+- Uses descriptive activity names to name the activities in the data set
-- 'Appropriately labels the data set with descriptive activity names.
+- Appropriately labels the data set with descriptive activity names.
-- 'Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 For more information about this dataset contact: activityrecognition@smartlab.ws